rtrelease/Jetson-Symbolics-Neuromorphics/Orin-CircuitPython.md

 ##### Intalling Miniforge with Conda and Spyder IDE

-Sahil Ramani has provided a very useful [guide](https://www.sahilramani.com/2021/11/how-to-setup-python3-and-jupyter-notebook-on-jetson-nano-faster/) for installing Miniforge for an aarch64 *conda* python environment, one that works quite well on AGX Orin
+Sahil Ramani has provided a very useful [guide](https://www.sahilramani.com/2021/11/how-to-setup-python3-and-jupyter-notebook-on-jetson-nano-faster/) for installing Miniforge .n a Jetson Nan,  for an aarch64 *conda* python environment, one that works quite well on AGX Orin
 ...